-CSEC Biology notes on the five kingdoms, ecological terms, biotic and abiotic factors, habitats, niches, and limiting factors.
+The five kingdoms, ecological terms, biotic and abiotic factors, habitats, niches, limiting factors, and ecological sampling methods.

 This page covers the starting point of Section A: how organisms are grouped, how ecologists describe the environment, and the vocabulary needed for food webs, population questions, and conservation topics.